Does Google Ads Work and Is It Worth It?

 The level of targeting it offers is phenomenal.
 And it’s only getting better for small businesses with the introduction of tools like Custom Intent Audiences.

 If you do it right you can ensure your ads will only be seen by people who are actively looking for your products or services.

-It gets better: Link your AdWords account to your Google Analytics account and you can see how potential customers behave once they reach your site.
+It gets better: Link your Google Ads account to your Google Analytics account and you can see how potential customers behave once they reach your site.
 In this way you’ll be able to optimise the entire sales funnel – from initial search to final conversion!

-A well-managed Google AdWords account is a lean, mean, conversion-boostin’ machine.
+A well-managed Google Ads account is a lean, mean, conversion-boostin’ machine.

 Want to know how much it’s going to cost?
 Find out more about how to calculate how much it’ll cost you.

 But what’s the catch?